JoelNiklaus/LawInstruct/README.md

 - add retrieval datasets (see here for how to structure
   prompts: https://crfm-helm.readthedocs.io/en/latest/scenarios/#helm.benchmark.scenarios.msmarco_scenario) ==> average
   prompt is very long, so we could probably only use a small part of the data

-## Done

-- add initial datasets (Peter)
-- code refactoring (Joel)
-- add additional datasets (Joel)
-- search for additional datasets (Joel)
-- add additional datasets (Arya)
-- add more datasets like coliee (Lucia)
-- replace ANSWER_GENERATION with QUESTION_ANSWERING (Joel)
-- add urls to the source in the init call (MBE, civipro, mc_ecams, professional_law, sara_prolog)
-- test the dataset generation thoroughly (Joel)
-- run the script on a big machine to generate the datasets and upload to lawinstruct organisation on huggingface hub ( Joel)
-- refactor code, so that we can allow for more finegrained instruction control (Arya)
-- added more datasets (Joel)
-- make sure the jurisdiction is always in the instruction (Joel)
-- refactor code, so that all the instruction banks live in a json file that we can easily paraphrase and translate in the other languages (Arya)
-- paraphrase the instruction banks with GPT4 (prompt: Below is a list of instructions for a large language model.
-Expand this json to 10 paraphrases.
-Provide json as output.
-Keep the provided examples.)
-(Joel)
-- translate instruction banks (from json file) into the 24 EU languages (Joel)
-- Test why some datasets only have very few examples (Joel)

 ## Datasets possibly to be reconsidered later